ColleagueRiley/Todo/README.md

 # Raylib
 - The RGFW platform PR
-- RLGL -> replace GLAD with internal system
+- Do PR for RLGL -> replace GLAD with internal system

+# RGL
+- Add EBO for QUADS
+- Ensure 3D rendering works

+# Aricuit-Sim
+- Work on this more at some point (more bullets to be added)

+# other
+update RSGL on all other projects that use it